 Thesis Requirements

 The College of Information Studies and the University of Maryland Graduate School have developed separate, yet complementary, requirements for theses.
-Students should also review the Graduate School's "Academic Policies: Master's Degrees" document and choose those sections relating to the thesis.
+Students should also review the Graduate School Requirements and choose those sections relating to the thesis.

 Thesis Process